An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Examples

 An inspection of (\ref{eq: lattes map def}) reveals that the naive Weil height of the coefficients of $f_{a, b}$ is $\log(a^2 b^2)$ for $a$ and $b$ sufficiently large (for instance, when $ab \geq 4$).
-So (\ref{eq: lattes o one}) can be rephrased as\\ $2\|\mu_{f_{a, b}}\|^2 = h(f_{a, b}) + O(1)$.
-This provides an example of an infinite family of rational maps for which the norm of the canonical measure of a rational map is a constant multiple of a height, rather than just commensurate with the height as in Theorem \ref{thm: height on polynomials}.
+So (\ref{eq: lattes o one}) can be rephrased as $2\|\mu_{f_{a, b}}\|^2 = h(f_{a, b}) + O(1)$.
+This provides an example of an infinite family of rational maps for which $\frac{\deg(f)}{2}\|\mu_f\|^2 = h(f) + O(1)$, which is a stronger statement than that of Theorem \ref{thm: height on polynomials}.
+This suggests that it is possible that Theorem \ref{thm: height on polynomials} could be strengthened to show the estimate $\frac{\deg(f)}{2}\|\mu_f\|^2 = h(f) + O(1)$ holds for rational maps, and not just monic polynomials.